ilabsweden/pepperchat/README.md

-# Pepper Dialogue System
+# PepperChat

 The code aims to give Pepper basic conversation abilities, this includes a speech recognition module, a conversational engine to formulate the answers and the speech synthesis.

-The dialogue is purpose-less, this means that no task is pursued except a normal and pleasant interaction (this is the objective).
-It can be used as a fall-back system also for a task oriented interaction, often the counterpart tends to ramble or to test the IQ of the robot asking general questions.
+This is a fork of Igor Lirussi's [Pepper Dialogue System](https://github.com/igor-lirussi/Dialogue-Pepper-Robot).

 ## Installation
 With git bash you have to clone, possibly with SSH, the repository with the following command. <br>